Do You Have A Personal Game Plan?

 - What commitment is required?

-So perhaps you find the most difficult thing is going up to people and introducing yourself – just remember that everyone is in the same boat as you are – they are here to network and therefore expect and hope you will do just that.
+So perhaps you find the most difficult thing is going up to people and introducing yourself – in other words, remember that everyone is in the same boat as you are – they are here to network and therefore expect and hope you will do just that.
 Just follow these tips for working the room and your confidence will soar.

 - Make the first move – introduce yourself to others rather than waiting for others to come to you – this allows you to choose who you talk to To ease yourself in try heading for that one contact you know however don’t stick with them – after all you already know them

-- Decide whether to approach groups of people depending on how they are standing. (e.g. if there are a couple of people more or less standing side by side then this means they are open to being approached.)
+- Decide whether to approach groups of people depending on how they are standing.
+(In other words, if there are a couple of people more or less standing side by side then this means they are open to being approached.)
 If a couple or a group appears ‘closed’ with all parties facing each other then it may be more difficult, so save them until later.

 You’ve introduced yourself and you’ve had a good conversation with someone, but the meeting is over and you know instinctively it’s time to move on…what do you do?

-- by introducing them to someone else asking them to introduce you to someone else you know
+- Introducing them to someone else asking them to introduce you to someone else you know

 - Make eye contact and smile.